maybeee18/ml_lab/README.md

 You must show-up to each session prepared.

-Each person is important to the dynamic of the class, and therefore students are required to participate in class activities.
+Each person is important to the dynamic of the class, and therefore students are required to participate in-class activities.
 Expect to be "cold called".
 I call on students at random not to put you on the spot but to keep you engaged in the material at all times.

 This is a closed-computer classroom.
 Your phone and laptop must stay put away during the entire class, unless explicitly instructed by me that it is okay to use your laptop for a specific activity.
 I have observed that just the presence of phones and laptops negatively impacts the learning experience for everyone in the classroom.
 I expect you to be fully present and engaged in the classroom at all times.
 I _strongly_ suggest taking notes on paper.
 A tablet is acceptable for note-taking.
 A tablet should __not__ be used for any other purpose.